-States seeking to integrate HCBS waivers into managed care delivery models need to recognize and address the fundamental shift that needs to occur in order to allow for integrating HCBS concepts into managed care operating principles.
+States seeking to integrate HCBS waivers into managed care delivery models need to recognize and address the fundamental shift that needs to occur that allows for integrating HCBS concepts into managed care operating principles.
 These changes will significantly impact how the state develops a comprehensive and overarching quality enterprise to monitor and oversee its managed care contractors.